Latelaukki/distributed-systems-project/DEPLOY.md

 You should find folder /gameserver and /messagebroker

 Do the above for one machine.
-The two others wont a need messagebroker.
+The two others wont a need messagebroker, but do need a gameserver.

-# Start a messagebroker
+# Starting a messagebroker

-0. Find out the ip of the server using `ip a`
 1. `cd messagebroker`
 2. `python3 main.py 3000` will start the messagebroker in the port 3000.

+# Starting a load balancer

+1. `cd loadbalancer`
+2. Store the ip-addresses of the machines gameservers will be deployed to `servers.txt` (one ip per line)
+2. `python3 main.py 7800` will start the loadbalancer in the port 7800.

 # Starting a gameserver

-0. store the ip-address of messagebroker to messagebroker.txt
+0. Store the ip-address of the machine messagebroker was deployed to `messagebroker.txt`
 1. `cd gameserver`
-2. `python3 -m venv .venv` (if not done already)
+2. Create a virtual environment `python3 -m venv .venv` (if not done already)
 3. `source .venv/bin/activate && pip install -r requirements.txt`
 4. Start the server with `source start.sh`

-# Testing

-When you start the gameserver it will listen to power ups and events (by telling the messagebroker so).

-After you have a messagebroker and gameservers up, you can send a request to one of the gameservers and see what happens:

-    curl 123.123.123.123:7777/get-maze/1/1234